futape/search/README.md

 Highlighters are used to highlight matching values, as well as for lowlighting values (i.e. process the value according to the highlighter's logic and character but don't highlight it).
-Technically a highlighter may highlight any value, being it scalar value like a string or a float, or something like an object, it just needs to know how to do it.
+Technically a highlighter may highlight any value, being it a scalar value like a string or a float, or something like an object, it just needs to know how to do it.
+A highlighter doesn't know about the type of the value it should handle and every highlighter behaves differently and implements its own way of highlighting values and has a different return value.
+A string highlighter for example tries to highlight the value as a string and fails if the value can't be converted to one.
+Other highlighters may not convert the value at all and just wrap them into a special "highlighted" object.
-Therefore there are a few predefined highlighters as well as an abstract one and an interface to built you own highlighters.
+There are a few predefined highlighters as well as an abstract one and an interface to built you own highlighters.

 #### String Highlighters